UT Tyler College of Business and Technology

 The program is a non-thesis program designed for graduates from recognized colleges of business as well as graduates in liberal arts, science, engineering or other fields desiring to undertake professional studies in the area of business administration.
 This degree can be completed face-to-face or online.

-All MBA students must maintain at least a 3.0 grade point average (4.0 basis) on all graduate work attempted in the MBA program.
-A student whose GPA is not restored to 3.0 after one probationary semester will be subject to suspension.
+All MBA students must maintain at least a 3.0 grade point average (4.0 basis) on all graduate work attempted in the MBA program to qualify for graduation.

 Graduate Programs Advising